 (Pin image below to Pinterest)

-I received the most well packed review kit Cup & Kettle with nearly everything needed to lanolize the wool.
+I received the most well packed review kit with nearly everything needed to lanolize the wool.
 The package included products from Botanical Baby; Emulsifying spheres and lanolin.
 In addition to the spheres and lanolin, the instructions also said to use a little baby soap, and I knew our Dr. Bronner’s unscented baby castile would be perfect with these products.
+However, there are many brands of lanolin available, washes and emulsifiers.

 Why emulsifying spheres with lanolin?